m3o/blog.m3o.com/_posts/2020-12-23-the-backend-for-your-jamstack.md

   <img src="{{ site.baseurl }}/assets/images/callendpoint.png" style="width: 90%; height; auto;" />
 </center>
 <br>

+### Embed Services using Micro.JS

-All the services running can be called from Javascript easily (currently only a vanilla JS client is available, more is coming), see the embed tab for the code.
+All the services running can also be called from Javascript easily (currently only a vanilla JS client is available, more is coming), using what we call
+**micro.js**.
+See the embed tab for the code.

 <center>
   <img src="{{ site.baseurl }}/assets/images/microjs.png" style="width: 90%; height; auto;" />
 </center>
 <br>
-Micro.js handles authentication (a popup appears with a login or register options), so even endpoints requiring authentication or authorization can be called.
+Micro.js provides a simple way to call services running on the platform, including handling authentication using a popup for login/registration, making it easy to add your micro services anywhere on the web.

+## Build Your Own

+While we're providing some services out of the box, Micro is an all encompassing ecosystem that includes a platform and framework for development in Go.
+We want to encourage everyone to get involved, whether it's writing services for your own consumption or contributing them back to
+[github.com/micro/services](https://github.com/micro/services) for everyone else's consumption too.

+## Learn More

+To learn more about Micro itself head to open source website [micro.mu](https://micro.mu) or join us in [slack](https://slack.m3o.com).